DanusMinimus/Injections/README.md

 A repository where I share my injection implementations

 # TODO
-1. Implement quick cleanup macros for failed API calls, closing handles and freeing memory
-2. API Hooking LIB is not injected but modifies its own process
+2. API Hooking LIB is not injected but modifies its own process, add injection - perhaps I can use Reflective-PE?
 3. I'm using globals within the API hook lib, ugh, ew.